Mr-Appu/Rusty/README.md

 Instruction: Given the input: [YOUR_INPUT], output what the above code outputs.
 ```

 We are prompting the model to output the actual result of the function.
-However, the function contains only commands. <br>
+However, the function contains only commands.
 Therefore, models with high reasoning are required for this project.

 ## Observations